soffiieva/soffiieva/README.md

 Hi there 👋

 - 🔭 I’m currently working on my diploma
-- 🌱 I’m currently learning somethong new
+- 🌱 I’m currently learning something new